 It does not mean that it is prepared to stop the constant, deadly, but lower level pressure on Israel and its Allies.

 The men of Tehran thought that a full-scale war was a better option than a peaceful solution.
 Iran attacked Israel using its allies and proxies from the so-called “axis for resistance”.
-The Houthis of destroyed and blocked shipping in the Red Sea.
-Hezbollah rockets fired from forced 60,000 Israelis to leave their homes.
+The Houthis of Yemen destroyed and blocked shipping in the Red Sea.
+Hezbollah rockets fired from Lebanon forced 60,000 Israelis to leave their homes.

 Israel’s retaliation six months into the war forced perhaps twice as much Lebanese to leave their homes in southern Lebanon, but Israel was ready to do more.
 It warned Hezbollah that it would take action if they did not stop firing at Israel and move away from the border.